-- Pre-school classes [“Leapfrogs”] for 4-year-olds and under are held on Tuesday and Thursday.
+- Pre-school classes [“Gym Jamz”] for 4-year-olds and under are held throughout the week.

 - General Gymnastics – from the age of 4 years children join the general classes and usually attend 1 session a week where they are taught the basic skills of the sport.
-Children who show promise are then selected for extra training in :
+Children who show promise may then be selected for extra training in :

 - Women’s Artistic Gymnastics – where their skills are further developed in Vault, Bars, Beam and Floor to enable them to compete at various levels of competition.